psychobolt/react-rollup-boilerplate/DEVELOPMENT.md

 ### Troubleshooting ESLint extension

-- Ensure you are running VSCode with the node version you have yarn installed on.
+1. Ensure you are running VSCode with the node version you have yarn installed on.
-- Copy .pnp.loader.mjs to a safe location. e.g. Linux cp ./.pnp.loader.mjs /absolute/path/to/.pnp.loader.mjs.
+2. If above step doesn't work after restart, copy .pnp.loader.mjs to a safe location. e.g. Linux cp ./.pnp.loader.mjs /absolute/path/to/.pnp.loader.mjs.
 Then update __user settings__:
 ```sh
     "eslint.runtime": "node"
     "eslint.execArgv": ["--loader", "/absolute/path/to/.pnp.loader.mjs"]